Benefits of soursop

 3. It may lower blood pressure

-In a study to ascertain the effects of soursop supplementation on blood pressure, 200 grams of soursop juice taken daily for 3 months was shown to lower both systolic and diastolic blood pressure and uric acid in prehypertensive individuals with normal high uric acid levels.
+In another study to ascertain the effects of soursop supplementation on blood pressure, 200 grams of soursop juice taken daily for 3 months was shown to lower both systolic and diastolic blood pressure and uric acid in prehypertensive individuals with normal high uric acid levels.

 4. It may fight against cancer